tototoshi/sbt-hot-reload-example/README.md

 # sbt-hot-reload-example

-This project shows how to implement Hot Deploy by sbt like Play framework.
+This project shows how to implement Hot Reload by sbt like Play framework.

 ## Demo